Jim H

 A class may be declared final.
 This prevents the class from being extended.
 An enumeration (keyword enum) is a class that is always final, so the final keyword would be redundant (and an error).
 An interface may not be final; because interfaces are meant to be implemented elsewhere, they are, by definition, not final.

 A method may be declared final.
-This prevents the method from being overridden a class that extends the base class.
+This prevents the method from being overridden in a class that extends the base class.
 Another look at enumerations shows an example; see the section on Enumerations below.

 This applies to any programming language.
 We often want to avoid using “magic numbers,” so we define constants: